top of page

 The Only Practical Solution

-The exam takes under 2 minutes for most patients and rarely requires dilation
+The exam takes 1 minutes on average and rarely requires dilation

 Vector Art of a Feemale healthcare professional with a reimbursable report representing closing care gaps